 You can have fried potatoes with veg, fried potatoes with egg, fried potatoes with cheese, or fried potatoes with all or some of the above.
 You can have noodles with veg, noodles with egg, noodles with cheese, or noodles with some or all of the above… Other starch options are rice and pasta, known here as macaroni, and, at lower elevations, spaghetti with tomato sauce.

-Momo made with either tinned tuna or vegetables sometimes feature, as does the regional cold cure, garlic soup ,and, very occasionally, yak curry.
-Breakfast comprises pancakes and
+Momo made with either tinned tuna or vegetables sometimes feature, as does the regional cold cure, garlic soup, and, very occasionally, yak curry.
+Breakfast comprises pancakes and porridge.

 Fundamentally, food on the Everest Base Camp trek comprises gigantic piles of carbohydrates with the odd hit of vegetarian protein.
 It does the job.
 But, Jesus, after a few days it becomes tedious.